-Combining Regular

-Expression Primitives

-Substitute Replacement Patterns

-The concatenation of two regular expressions matches the leftmost and then longest string, which can be divided with the first piece matching the first regular expression and the second piece matching the second.
+Combining Regular Expression Primitives The concatenation of two regular expressions matches the leftmost and then longest string, which can be divided with the first piece matching the first regular expression and the second piece matching the second.
 Any regular expressions mentioned above that match a single character may be followed by the character to form a regular expression that matches any number of adjacent occurrences (including 0) of characters matched by the regular expression it follows.
 The character '~' may be used in a regular expression, and matches the text which defined the replacement part of the last substitute command.
-A regular expression may be enclosed between the sequences $\ (and \)$ with side effects in the substitute replacement patterns.

-The basic metacharacters for the replacement pattern are & and ~; these are given ters which the regular expression matched.
-The metacharacter '~' stands, in the replacement pattern, for the defining text of the previous replacement pattern.

-Other metasequences possible in the replacement pattern are always introduced by the escape character $\$.
-The sequence (n) is replaced by the text matched by the n-th regular subexpression enclosed between $\langle and \rangle$.11 The sequences $\langle u \rangle$ and \l cause the immediately following character in the replacement to be converted to upper- or lower-case respectively if this character is a letter.
-The sequences U and L turn such conversion on, either until E or e is encountered, or until the end of the replacement pattern.
+A regular expression may be enclosed between the sequences $\ ( and \) $ with side effects in the substitute replacement patterns.
+Substitute Replacement Patterns If the replacement pattern is % by itself, it refers to the previous replacement pat- tern.
+The basic metacharacters for the replacement pattern are $\&$ and $$ ; these are g as $\&$ and $$ when nomagic is set.
+Each instance of $\&$ is replaced by the characters which the regular expression matched.
+The metacharacter $$ stands, in replacement pattern, for the defining text of the previous replacement pattern arac- the Other metasequences possible in the replacement pattern are always introduced by the escape character $\$ .
+The sequence $\n'$ is replaced by the text matched by the n -th regular subexpression enclosed between $\( and \)$ .
+The sequences $\u$ and $\l cause$ the immediately following character in the replacement to be con- verted to upper- or lower-case respectively if this character is a letter.
+The sequences $\u$ and $\L$ turn such conversion on, either until $\E$ or $\e$ is encoun- tered, or until the end of the replacement pattern.
 3.9.
-Command Reference

-The following form is a prototype for all ex commands:

-address command ! parameters count flags

-All parts are optional; the simplest case is the empty command, which displays the next line in the file.
+Command Reference The following form is a prototype for all ex commands: address command ! parameters count flags All parts are optional; the simplest case is the empty command, which displays the next line in the file.
 To avoid confusion from within visual mode, ex ignores a : preceding any command.

-In the following command descriptions, the default addresses are shown in parentheses, which are not, however, part of the command.

-abbreviate word rhs

-Add the named abbreviation to the current list.
-When in input mode in visual, if word is typed as a complete word, it will be changed to rhs.

-(.) append text
+In the following command descriptions, the default addresses are shown in parentheses, which are not , however, part of the command. abbreviate word rhs abbr: ab Add the named abbreviation to the current list.
+When in input mode in visua word is typed as a complete word, it will be changed to rhs . d, if (.) append abb text r: a When nested, parenthesized subexpressions are present, $n$ is determined by counting occurrences of starting from the left. f \ ( a! text args